-Dr. Dan Hammond, head of the chemistry/biochemistry department, answers some common questions below.
-Don’t see your question, please contact Dr. Hammond today!
+Dr. Dan Hammond, head of the chemistry/biochemistry department, answers frequently asked questions below.

 Why should I study chemistry or biochemistry at Taylor?

-There are many reasons for studying at Taylor:
+There are many reasons to study Chemistry or Biochemistry at Taylor:

-Overall, know if you study chemistry and biochemistry at Taylor, you will graduate with an wide knowledge to pursue a wide range of fields and graduate schools.
+If you study chemistry and biochemistry at Taylor, you will graduate with knowledge to pursue a wide range of fields and graduate schools.

-What opportunities do I have for professional development outside of classes?
+What opportunities do I have for professional development outside of class?

-- Research opportunities are available in biochemistry, organic chemistry, synthetic chemistry and analytical chemistry.
-All students will work on original group research projects during organic chemistry, introducing them to their skills and methods of research.
+Research opportunities are available in biochemistry, organic chemistry, synthetic chemistry, and analytical chemistry.
+All students will work on original group research projects during organic chemistry, introducing them to skills and methods of research.

-- A summer research program is available for selected students to work one-on-one with professors in advanced chemical fields.
-If selected, you’ll receive a stipend and present papers at professional meetings.
+Faculty Mentored Undergraduate Scholarship (FMUS), a summer research program, provides opportunities for selected students to work one-on-one with professors in advanced chemical fields.
+If selected, you’ll receive a stipend and present at professional meetings.

-Are there opportunities to study abroad if I’m a chemistry or biochemistry student?
+Are there opportunities to study abroad as a chemistry or biochemistry student?

-- Cuenca, Ecuador Chemistry/Pre-medicine program: Travel to Cuenca, Ecuador, for a semester of work with the Global Health Outreach Program of the Christian Medical and Dental Associations.
-Complete human medical physiology and 3 credit hours of internship at the Universidad de Azuay School of Medicine and the Fundacion del Ecuador medical clinic.
+At Taylor, our course load supports travel opportunities for chemistry and biochemistry students.
+Chemistry and Pre-Medicine students can even gain credit toward their majors by traveling to Cuenca, Ecuador.
+Spend a semester working with the Global Health Outreach Program of the Christian Medical and Dental Associations.
+Complete human medical physiology and 3 credit hours of internship at the Universidad de Azuay School of Medicine (UdA) and the Fundacion del Ecuador medical clinic.
 You’ll assist in operating rooms, complete clinical labs, and visit medical schools and doctors.
 We encourage you to get immersed in the culture, become conversant in Spanish, and participate in public health outreach in jungle villages.

 Why should I choose Chemistry pre-med?